Core Strengthening for Older Adults

 Movement is essential to good health.
 It improves cardiovascular health, and lowers the risk of developing type 2 diabetes, and it can also boost mental health.

-While research shows that cardiovascular and strengthening exercises can increase one’s lifespan, flexibility was largely left unaddressed.
+While research shows that cardiovascular and strengthening exercises can increase one’s lifespan, flexibility in seniors was largely left unaddressed.
 This led researchers in the current study to analyze whether flexibility plays a role in longevity.

 Flexibility refers to, “the range of motion of muscle and connective tissues at a joint or group of joints.”It is important to maintain good flexibility in different areas of the body to avoid or reduce pain in areas such as the neck and lower back.
 When flexibility decreases, this can cause areas of the body not to work properly.